 The kitchen is always a tricky part when looking at rentals.
 It’s often outdated, in bad shape or even nonexistent.
-Considering that it’s one of the room where we spent the most time, it can be a real deal breaker.
+Considering that it’s one of the rooms where we spent the most time, it can be a real deal-breaker.
 But not all hope is lost.
-There is plenty of way to spruce up your kitchen rental without spending a fortune and avoid angering your landlord.
+There is plenty of ways to spruce up your kitchen rental without spending a fortune and avoid angering your landlord.
 I’ve been there myself, and I’m so happy I embrace this journey.
 Although we had to build a kitchen from scratch (almost), a lot of the tips I gathered here will be useful to anyone with an old kitchen in a rental.

 There are some tips in here I plan on doing, some other I’ve done and some I cannot do but found it was clever ideas and might be helpful to you.
 Let’s see what we have:

 1. Paint Kitchen Cabinet

 Kitchen cabinets that look dirty and faded are really not the end of the world.
 You only need to repaint it.
 It’s impressive what a good coat of paint can do to kitchen cabinets.
 We painted ours in a beautiful forest green color and well it just changed the face of the kitchen.
 You don’t need to go with a color that bold but just make sure it’s working with the floor or the part of the kitchen that are non-negotiable.